 In a personal injury lawsuit, damages fall into two categories: special damages and general damages.
 General damages include damages to which you cannot readily assign a specific monetary amount: the physical pain you suffered as a result of your injuries or the sense of loss you experienced due to social isolation during your recovery, for example.

 Special damages, on the other hand, include items to which you can assign a specific monetary cost.
-Read on to learn more about special damages in regards to your personal injury claim from our experienced injury accident attorneys at The Law Offices of George Salinas.
+Read on to learn more about special damages in regards to your personal injury claim from our experienced injury accident attorneys at George Salinas Injury Lawyers.

 Damage to Your Property

 In many types of accidents, you may suffer serious damage to your property in addition to physical injuries.
 In a bicycle accident, for example, you might have serious damage to your bicycle.
 In a car accident, you might include damage to your vehicle.

 Talk to an attorney about the damage to your property you can claim as a result of your accident, since it can vary based on the type of accident you suffered and what damage you faced.
 You will need to showcase the actual cost of repairing or replacing your property to claim it as part of your personal injury lawsuit.